Hardeep-5911/Induction_program2025/README.md

 > The warmth of tea and delightful snacks helped us connect and energize for the day ahead.

 ### 🎤 10:00 AM Onwards | Inaugural Ceremony
-- Registration at the auditorium entrance.
+- Registration began at the auditorium entrance, setting the tone for a day filled with energy and excitement.<br>

-- Inspirational speeches:
+_🌟 Inspirational Speeches_
-    - **Mr. Harsimarn Singh**: Insights on college & its achievements.
+- **Mr. Harsimarn Singh** shared valuable insights into the college’s journey and its proud achievements, giving us a sense of belonging and pride.
-    - **Dr. Harpreet Kaur Grewal (HoD, Applied Science)**: Introduction to our department.
+- **Dr. Harpreet Kaur Grewal (HoD, Applied Science)** warmly introduced our department, highlighting its academic strength and supportive environment.
-    - **Dr. Sehijpal Singh (Principal)**: Highlighted the college’s excellence, global ties, and notable achievements on its **70th year of excelence** .
+- **Dr. Sehijpal Singh (Principal)** delivered a powerful address, celebrating the college’s 70 years of excellence.
+He spoke about its global collaborations, academic milestones, and the legacy we’re now part of.
-    - **Ravinder Garg (Chief Engineer, Municipal Corporation, Ludhiana)** (Chief Guest): Motivate student to dream big, work hard, and never give up on their goals, reminding them that success is built on perseverance, passion, and a positive mindset.
+- **Er.
+Ravinder Garg (Chief Engineer, Municipal Corporation, Ludhiana)**, our Chief Guest, inspired us to dream big, work hard, and stay positive.
+His message was clear: success comes from perseverance, passion, and purpose.
-    - **Rakesh Kumar (Alumni, Batch 1991)**: Insipiration speech to new young 1st year students.
+- **Mr. Rakesh Kumar (Alumni, Batch 1991)** gave a heartfelt speech to the new batch, encouraging us to embrace every opportunity and make the most of our college journey.<br>

-- Felicitation of Guests.
-- Finance talk by Finance expert
-- Lunch followed by department visit & mentorship program.
+_🎖️ Felicitation Ceremony_
+- All distinguished guests were honored for their contributions and presence, adding grace to the event.<br>

+_💰 Finance Talk_
+- A finance expert shared practical insights on managing finances as students, helping us understand budgeting, saving, and planning for the future.<br>

+_🍽️ Lunch & Mentorship Program_
+- After a delicious lunch, we explored the campus through a department visit.
-    - Explored labs, classrooms, and learned about college clubs and placement opportunities.
+- We toured the labs, classrooms, and discovered various college clubs, mentorship opportunities, and placement support systems.
+- It was a great chance to connect with seniors and faculty, and to understand how the college supports our growth both academically and personally.

 ![Inaugural Ceremony](https://github.com/user-attachments/assets/b18be240-b252-4dd7-988c-b3dcbb761ca5)